jacobemcken/jacobemcken.github.io/_posts/2022-07-26-micromanaging-code.md

 "business errors".
 Postponing the "empty check" until right before the loop, can be a sign that business logic is placed wrongly (too late).

-I urge you to think twice when you are tempted to a do an "empty check".
+I urge you to think twice when you are tempted to do an "empty check".
 Stop micromanaging your code - learn to let go.